Can Implicit Bias Imply Adversarial Robustness?: Introduction

 \myparagraph{Paper organization} Our main formal results regarding adversarial robustness will be shown (in Section \ref{sec:main_adv}) for explicitly constructed classifiers that can be realized by shallow networks with different activation functions.
 Then we connect these robustness results to those of actual trained shallow networks by a conjecture that shallow networks, when initialized properly, can learn such constructions via gradient flow training.
 The rationale behind this conjecture is carefully explained in Section \ref{sec:theoretical_analsysis}, together with a preliminary theoretical analysis that supports this conjecture.
-Lastly, we empirically verify our conjecture in Section \ref{sec:num}, followed by numerical experiments showing that our proposed new activation improves the robustness of shallow networks on real datasets.
+Lastly, we empirically verify our conjecture in Section \ref{sec:num} via experiments on synthetic data, and then we conduct numerical experiments on real datasets, showing that our proposed new activation improves the robustness of shallow networks.